You have read this article christmas

 You're devastated.
 You were hoping to buy your mother a Hermès collier de chien bracelet, only to learn it costs $2,600 and you're ten dollars short.
 No worries—make a paper one.
 To get the printable template, click here and choose "Travel the world of Hermès."
 When the page loads, click the orange bar at the left and choose "Surprises."
 Click on the bracelet image.

-You have read this article downloads / printable with the title December 2010.
-You can bookmark this page URL http://jenkrebs.blogspot.com/2010/12/paper-hermes-bracelet-template.html.
+with the title December 2010.
+You can bookmark this page URL https://jenkrebs.blogspot.com/2010/12/paper-hermes-bracelet-template.html.
 Thanks!

 How to make 5-pointed paper snowflakes